 A The club has setup a Multiple Use Defense fund (MUD) to help keep the trails open.
 It is funded by annual contributions from the club and donations from

 A There are many books and websites that provide information on Moab - in accordance with our links policy, we provide here online sites you can check out:

 Moab Happenings, Chamber of Commerce site and the Travel Council site.
 When you're in town, go to the "Visitor's Center" at Main and Center for

 A "TRAILS" There are several guidebooks available, but no one book or map includes all the details of all the trails in and around Moab.
-The Easter Jeep Safari paper
+The Easter Jeep Safari magazine

 includes a map that offers a good idea of where the trails are located that are part of the official runs.
 We now have GPS coordinates as well as maps of our